midtown-ai/www/docs/glossary/e.md

  1. Understanding
   * To understand means to grasp the core meaning or to comprehend
-  * In the field of [Responsible AI], understanding is closely connected to [explainability][Explainable AI]
+  * In the field of [Responsible AI], understanding is closely connected to [explainability]
-  * [Explainability][Explainable AI] means being able to explain the internal mechanisms of a system in human terms.
-While [explainability][Explainable AI] is necessary for understanding, it is not sufficient
+  * [Explainability] means being able to explain the internal mechanisms of a system in human terms.
+While [explainability] is necessary for understanding, it is not sufficient
   * Understanding is audience-specific and contextual
   * Understanding matters because our stakeholders need to understand how and why AI is being used to make decisions that impact their lives